andrevidela/Research-report/Thesis/index.md

 > [1, 2, 3]
 ```

-But if the update was performed naively we should would get this instead:
+But if the update was performed naively we would get this instead:

 ```haskell
 > [2, 3, 4]